-In 2012, the POLARIS BHA was used in a five-well program in the Niobrara formation along the Colorado-Kansas border in the United States.
+The POLARIS BHA was used in a five-well program in the Niobrara formation along the Colorado-Kansas border in the USA.

 Results & Benefits

-- The program demonstrated that multiple wells could be drilled from the same pad, safely and accurately, with the use of a gyro.
+- Demonstrated potential for multiple wells to be drilled from the same pad, safely and accurately, with the use of the gyro.

 - 100% clean health and safety record.